 Before taking dantrolene,

-- tell your doctor and pharmacist if you are allergic to dantrolene or any other drugs.
+- tell your doctor and pharmacist if you are allergic to dantrolene, any other medications, or any of the ingredients in dantrolene capsules.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had liver, heart, rheumatic, or lung disease.
+- tell your doctor if you have or have ever had muscle spasms from a rheumatic disorder, or heart or lung disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking dantrolene, call your doctor immediately.

-- you should know that this drug may make you drowsy.
-Do not drive a car or operate machinery until you know how dantrolene affects you.
+- you should know that dantrolene may make you drowsy.
+Do not drive a car or operate machinery until you know how this medication affects you.

 - you should plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Dantrolene may make your skin sensitive to sunlight.